ut-astria/orbdetpy/README.md

    <http://openjdk.java.net/install/index.html>.
 Set the JAVA_HOME
    environment variable to point to your JDK installation.
 The `java` executable must also be in your system path.

 2. Install Python 3.6+ and run `pip install orbdetpy` to install orbdetpy and other package dependencies from the Python Package Index (PyPI).
    If you wish to use the `develop` or other experimental branches from GitHub, `git clone` them and run `pip install -e .` from the top level `orbdetpy` folder.

-3. Update the astrodynamics data in orbdetpy/data periodically by calling the `update_data()` function in the `astrodata` module.
-You may need to run this as the root user on Unix-like systems.
-4. Source code, example programs and data files can be downloaded from
+3. Source code, example programs and data files can be downloaded from
    <https://github.com/ut-astria/orbdetpy>.

+4. Update the astrodynamics data in `orbdetpy/data` periodically by running the following.
+You might need to do so as root on Unix-like systems.

+   `python -c "from orbdetpy.astrodata import update_data; update_data();"`

 5. Apache Maven 3+ is needed if you hack the Java code and need to rebuild the JAR files.
 Switch to the `orbdetpy/` folder and run the following, where `os_cpu_type` is `linux-x86_64`, `linux-x86_32`,